Norfolk parakeet: Diet

 Seeds make up over half the Norfolk parakeet's diet, particularly in winter.
-Five species make up 85% of its diet, including the Norfolk pine (Araucaria heterophylla), niau palm (Rhopalostylis baueri), ake ake (Dodonaea viscosa), as well as introduced African olive (Olea europaea subsp. cuspidata) and cherry guava (Psidium cattleyanum).
+Five species make up 85% of its diet, including the Norfolk pine (Araucaria heterophylla), niau palm (Rhopalostylis baueri), ake ake (Dodonaea viscosa), as well as the introduced African olive (Olea europaea subsp. cuspidata) and cherry guava (Psidium cattleyanum).

 Threats

 Once a common species, the Norfolk parakeet had dwindled to under 50 birds by the late 1970s.
 Factors contributing to its decline include habitat loss, particularly of large old trees with suitable hollows for breeding, killing of eggs and young by rats and cats, shooting by early settlers, and competition for nest sites by introduced crimson rosellas and common starlings.
 In 1983 a captive breeding program was commenced.
 Although it was not successful, it sparked interest in the bird's fate in the people of Norfolk Island.

 Between 1987 and 2000, a concerted effort to reduce rat and cat populations by trapping, and construction of nesting boxes designed to keep out rats increased parrot numbers, with around 250 young fledged.
 However, numbers of Norfolk parakeets were difficult to assess and concern was raised between 2009 and 2012 that it might be declining again.
 A census in 2009 estimated a count of 240 birds.

 It is only found in Norfolk Island National Park and the surrounding area.

-Historically it would have been preyed on by the brown goshawk until this species went extinct on the island in about 1790.